Thursday, May 15, 2014

 RELATED: 4 Steps to Resolving Any Argument

 Using data from the Danish Cause of Death Registry, researchers tracked participants from 2000 to the end of 2011.
 Over that time, 196 women (4 percent) and 226 men (6 percent) died.
 Nearly half the deaths were from cancer.
-Heart disease and stroke, liver disease, accidents and suicide accounted for the rest.
+Heart disease and stroke,

 About one in 10 said that their children were a frequent source of excess demands and worries.
 Nine percent said that their spouse was often a source of demands or concern.
 Six percent cited problems among their relatives and 2 percent had issues with friends.